U.S. expat taxes in China

 As an American or green card holder living in China, taking care of your U.S. taxes can feel like a complicated task.
 Knowing which tax rules affect you and understanding your options is a lot to stay on top of.

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in China.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 What U.S. citizens working in China should know